-According to done in 2009 DNA analysis There is a close relationship with the variety Sauvignon Blanc, but none Parent-offspring relationship, The descent (parenthood) of Sémillon is unknown.
-Although Sémillon Rouge is synonymous with Merlot and Trousseau Noir but there is no relationship with Semillon.
-According to a hypothesis, in the Lebanon grown Merwah be an ancestor, but this is refuted because of the relationship with Sauvignon Blanc.
-In South Africa there are the mutationSemillon Rose, Semillon was crossing partner in the five new breeds flora.
+According to in 2009 DNA analysis there is a close relationship with the variety Sauvignon Blanc, but none Parent-offspring relationship, The parentage of Sémillon is unknown.
+Sémillon Rouge is synonymous with Merlot and Trousseau Noir, but there is no relationship with Sémillon.
+According to a hypothesis, the Lebanon Cultivated Merwah be an ancestor, which is refuted due to the relationship with Sauvignon Blanc.
+There is one in South Africa mutationSémillon Rose, Sémillon was a crossing partner in the five new varieties flora.
 Komahikari.
 Koshu Semillon.
 Noria and Yama Semillon,

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)